-Now one thing you can do with the model I’ve build is for each year, work out for each topic the average probability that an article in that year will be in that topic.
-Since this the average of a bunch of probability functions, it is a probability function.
+Now one thing we can do with the model I’ve built is for each year, work out for each topic the average probability that an article in that year will be in that topic.
+Since this is the average of a bunch of probability functions, it is a probability function.
 And we can then ask how informative this function is by measuring its distance from this flat probability distribution.
-Or, more or less equivalently, we can ask how ‘normal’ it is by taking the inverse of this informativeness measure.
+Or, more or less equivalently, we can ask how “normal” it is by taking the inverse of this informativeness measure.
 And if we plot that over time, we get the following graph.

 I don’t know quite what I expected this to look like, but it wasn’t that.
 The distribution gets flatter and flatter, at an accelerating rate, until about 1982, when it turns around and gets more informative in a hurry.

 There are other ways of looking at the model that tell us similar things.
-Rather than looking at each topic one at a time, we can ask for each year, what’s the lowest number of (expected) articles in any topic that year.
+Rather than looking at each topic one at a time, we can ask the following question for each year: what’s the lowest number of (expected) articles in any topic that year?
 That can be thrown off by random topics, so we’ll also look at the third lowest and fifth lowest average topic probability in each year.

-And we see something very similar to the previous graph.
+We see something very similar to the previous graph.
 Around the early 1980s, every topic is getting at least some attention from the model.
-But that changes the further you get away from 1980.
+But that changes the further we get away from 1980.

 The results around 1980 are really striking I think.
-For several years, no topic is below 0.2%, and only 4 topics are below 0.5%.
-Since by definition to average topic is at 1.1%, this means that there are very few topics that are very far from the mean.
+For several years, no topic is below 0.2 percent, and only 4fourtopics are below 0.5 percent.
+Since by definition the average topic is at 1.1 percent, this means that there are very few topics that are very far from the mean.

 - The twelve journals in the early 1980s really were more pluralist than they have been before or since.
 There was, at last, space for philosophy of biology, and formal epistemology.
 But there was still (largely thanks to Philosophy and Phenomenological Research and Philosophical Quarterly) space for articles continuous with idealism, pragmatism and phenomenology.

 I don’t know how to tell between these topics without running a lot more studies.
 For example, I could redo everything I’ve done, but stop in 1985, and see what these graphs look like.
-It might be that they look the same (with the last 28 years missing), or it might be that the peaks move back 15 or 20 years.
+It might be that they look the same (with the last twenty-eight years missing), or it might be that the peaks move back fifteen or twenty years.
 It would take a huge amount of processing time to tell these apart, and I don’t think it’s a particularly worthwhile exercise.